technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

 ### Task 1 – Adding Manager role to an existing user.

-1. Log into the VM with the account details provided in the **resources** tab of your lab.
+1. Log into the VM with the account details provided with your lab.

 2. Log in to the Microsoft 365 admin center **```https://admin.microsoft.com```** using Administrative Username and Administrative Password.